Xu Fuguan

-Hsu Fu-kuan or Xu Fuguan (徐復觀); 1902/03 – 1982) was a Chinese intellectual and historian who made notable contributions to Confucian studies.
+Hsu Fu-kuan or Xu Fuguan (徐復觀); 1902/03 – 1982) was a Chinese historian and philosopher who made notable contributions to Confucian studies.
 He is a leading member of New Confucianism, a philosophical movement initiated by Xu's teacher and friend, Xiong Shili.
 Other important members of the New Confucian Movement include Xu's two friends and professorial colleagues who also studied with Xiong Shili: Mou Zongsan and Tang Junyi.

 Biography

-Xu was born in 1902 or 1903 in a family of farmer scholars in Hubei Province, China.
+Xu was born January 31, 1903, in a family of farmers and scholars in Hubei Province, China.
 Hsu's father taught at a private school established for village children who showed academic promise and could sit the imperial examinations to become scholar officials.
 In his teen-age years, Xu made his way to the provincial capital Wuhan which was then the cultural center where foreign influences and trends abounded.
 Wuhan was also an important staging area for the 1911 Republican Revolution that ended China's 2000-year-old imperial rule.
 Xu spent fifteen years with the Nationalist army attaining the rank of senior colonel.
 Trusted by Kuomintang leader Chiang Kai-shek, Xu was sent to Yan'an to discuss Nationalist and Communist cooperation against the invading Japanese.
 In Yan'an, Xu met senior Communist officials including Mao Zedong and Zhou Enlai.

 After leaving the army, Xu then took various teaching positions, published a scholarly magazine, and then involved himself in politics, working as an advisor to Chiang Kai-shek until 1946.
 He then devoted himself to "the study of books" (editing academic papers) on the island of Taiwan where the Nationalists had retreated in 1949.
 Between 1955 and 1969, he taught in the Chinese Department of Tunghai University.
 Because the university had no philosophy department, Xu welcomed students interested in philosophy into the Chinese Department.
 Many of these students, such as Tu Weiming, rose to academic prominence.
 Xu also taught at the New Asia Research Institute in Hong Kong and helped found New Asia Middle School.